 Then visit each site on Safari and do the following steps

-- Keep the Safari session open with the website that is storing data on your device AND press home
+- Keep the Safari session open with the website that is storing data on your device AND press or swipe up Home

-- Find that open website and Delete its data
+- Find that open website then swipe to Delete

 - Repeat these steps for each website storing data on your device